Kanishapradhan13/Kanishapradhan13.github.io/_posts/2024-05-27-DBS101_FlippedClass11.md

 ### Two-Phase Locking (2PL) Protocol

 Two-phase locking is a common concurrency control method.
-Even though 2PL ensures serializability but can lead to deadlocks.
+Even though 2PL ensures <b>serializability</b> but can lead to deadlocks.

 - Growing Phase: A transaction may obtain locks but not release any.